A Born Actress

 She has worked on one movie and two short films with director Guillaume Levil, including on Tour de Cheville (2014), which has been selected for more than 70 festivals and 15 prizes.

 Her first Canadian production Fishing in the Moonlight (2016) was awarded best short film at the 2017 Cannes short film festival.
 Produced by Jason Jallet and directed by Christian Monnier, it is the story of Marion, a French girl who crosses the ocean to get married in the snow.

-Outside of her acting, Raynaud enjoys singing in the shower (mezzo soprano) and chess.
+Outside of her acting, Raynaud enjoys singing in the shower (mezzo soprano) and painting.
 She is not a vegetarian, enjoys a dedicated yoga practice and frequently vacations at the seaside village where she spent her childhood summers.

 Coming soon, “Les liaisons dangereuses: Correspondances inédites” a webcast produced by The French Theatre of Toronto, where she is La marquise de Merteuil.